Sights in Bothnian Bay National Park

 - The Ailinpieti hut is always open.
 There are no staff on site.

 There has been a fishing base on Pensaskari Island since the early 18th century.
 The fishing base includes a hut, a sauna, two storages for fishing nets and gear, a cold cellar and racks for drying fishing nets.
 Fishing was practised until the 1980s.

 One of the island's fishing gear storages boasts an exhibition that displays the fishing culture of the past.
 The objects, the old photographs and the fishermen's stories tell about the daily life in the past.
 Most of the objects are donations from local fishermen.

 - Some of the buildings at the Pensaskari fishing base are open in summer and they can be visited free of charge.
 The fishing gear exhibition is open by prior agreement.
 Some of the Metsähallitus' partners may open the exhibition in connection with a cruise, for example.
 Further information is available from the entrepreneurs and Liminka Bay Visitor Centre, +358 206 39 6059, firstname.lastname@example.org.

 The Piispankivi boundary marker is considered to be the most significant ancient monument in the Bothnian Bay National Park.
 Piispankivi is located in the northern part of Iso-Huituri Island.
 Built from large stones, the Piispankivi boundary marker is about six metres long and more than two metres tall.
-Piispankivi is regarded as a boundary marker of the dioceses of Turku and Uppsala and as a memorial of the setting of the boundaries of these dioceses at the end of the 16th century.
+Piispankivi is regarded as a boundary marker of the dioceses of Turku and Uppsala and as a memorial of the setting of the boundaries of these dioceses.
+Piispankivi probably dates back to the 14th century.